 Step 5: Master LinkedIn.

-Everyone is on LinkedIn.
-From Jenna Lyons to Richard Branson.
+Everyone is on LinkedIn, from Jenna Lyons to Richard Branson.
 Why?
-Because it's where you go to find people in your space, read industry relevant articles and see who is doing what.
+Because it's where you go to find people in your space, read industry relevant articles, and see who is doing what.
 Have you curated your LinkedIn page?
 What does your bio say?
 Optimize your content by including recent projects, all of your social media channels, have a professional looking photo and make it clear what exactly you do and what kind of expert you are.
-I’ve been on LinkedIn for 10 years, but only recently started leveraging the article posting tools!
-If you are publishing blog posts you should definitely be syndicating them on LinkedIn.
+I’ve been on LinkedIn for years, but more recently started leveraging the article posting tools.
+If you are publishing blog posts, you should definitely be syndicating them on LinkedIn.

 Syama Meagher is a retail strategist for brands and retailers.
 She helps entrepreneurs launch and grow fashion business through ecommerce, wholesale and brick & mortar.
 Syama is a former at Barneys New York, Gucci, AHAlife and Macy’s.
 To build your brand and create a profitable business check out www.ScalingRetail.com and email firstname.lastname@example.org